adeliasan/100Hires-Project/README.md

 - Git Bash
 - GitHub

 Steps completed:
-1.Installed Cursor IDE on my desktop successfully.
+1. Installed Cursor IDE on my desktop successfully.
 2. Installed the Claude Code extension in Cursor.
 3. Learned that Claude Code also requires the Claude Code CLI to function properly.
 4. Installed Node.js and used npm to install the Claude Code CLI.